-This article was written by one of our Partners, Andrew Nuttall, and has just been published in our local Law Society journal ‘Canterbury Tales’.
+This article was written by one of our Financial Advisers, Andrew Nuttall, and was published in the local Law Society journal ‘Canterbury Tales’.

 Recently we presented another financial planning workshop for young lawyers and of interest was a concept illustrated by Carl Richards, one of our colleagues, who writes a weekly column in the New York Times.